Jimmy-INL/PiDrone-4/README.md

 # PIDrone
-This project is a quadcopter powered by a Multiwii flight controller and are controlled with a Rasberry Pi 2 B.
+A quadcopter powered by a Multiwii flight controller and are controlled with a Rasberry Pi 2 B.

 ## How does it work?
 The Multiwii controller looks after my 4 motors and distributes power to supply them.
 The Rasberry Pi collects the information who came from the smartphone and relay them to the Multiwii.